 From foreign occupations to violent dictatorships, the people of the Dominican Republic have endured great hardships, yet society has managed to preserve their traditions and culture.

-The family unit within Dominican society is considered incredibly important, and has formed the basis of stability throughout all of the Dominican Republic's political and economic upheaval.
-Whenever possible the extended family, which usually encompasses three generations, often lives within the same vicinity.
+The family unit within Dominican society is considered incredibly important and has formed the basis of stability throughout all of the Dominican Republic's political and economic upheaval.
+Whenever possible the extended family, which usually encompasses three generations, often lives in the same vicinity.
 Family loyalty is a deeply ingrained characteristic of the Dominican people

-The official religion of the Dominican Republic, like the vast majority of Latin America, is Roman Catholicism, with over 90% of the population considered to be Roman Catholic.
+The official religion of the Dominican Republic, like the vast majority of Latin America, is Roman Catholicism, with over 90% of the population identifying as Roman Catholic.
 While Catholicism is predominant within Dominican society

 , religious practice is somewhat limited.
 Indeed, nowadays most holidays in the Dominican Republic are far removed from the Catholic tradition.